Do You Have To Report Gold To The IRS?

 In addition to FBAR reporting, certain taxpayers must also file Form 8938 with their tax return if they hold specified foreign financial assets, including gold, with an aggregate value exceeding certain thresholds.
 For example, as of 2021, unmarried taxpayers living in the United States must file Form 8938 if the total value of their specified foreign financial assets is more than $50,000 on the last day of the tax year or more than $75,000 at any time during the tax year.

-Failure to report gold or other financial assets in the manner required can lead to substantial penalties, including fines or even criminal prosecution.
+In the absence of reporting the foreign gold assets and other financial assets as required could result in substantial penalties, including fines or even criminal prosecution.

 Gold IRA Reporting